Fradenti/CommonAtomModel/README.md

 # CAM -   Common Atom Model
-Repository for the code used in "Bayesian Nonparametric Analysis of Nested Data via Common Atom priors" by Denti, Camerlenghi, Guindani, and Mira
+Repository for the code used in "A Common Atom Model for the Bayesian Nonparametric Analysis of Nested Data"
+by F. Denti, F. Camerlenghi, M. Guindani, and A. Mira